It is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.

 It found that coffee consumption was associated with lower uric acid levels due to components of coffee other than caffeine, suggesting that non-caffeinated coffee (regular or decaffeinated) is responsible for the reverse association.

 Milk proteins (i.e., casein and lactalbumin) promote uric acid excretion in the urine.

 Cherries lower uric acid levels in the blood by increasing kidney filtration rate and decreasing uric acid reabsorption.
 Cherries are also natural xanthine oxidase inhibitors.

 Medical treatments to reduce uric acid

 Non-steroidal anti-inflammatory drugs

-Most non-steroidal anti-inflammatory drugs increase urinary uric acid excretion and are recommended for the treatment of gout.
+Most non-steroidal anti-inflammatory drugs increase urinary uric acid excretion and are recommended to treat gout.

-These drugs increase uric acid secretion in the urine: probenecid, sulfinpyrazone, and benzbromarone.
+These drugs increase the uric acid secretion in the urine: probenecid, sulfinpyrazone, and benzbromarone.

 Uricosuric drugs generally prevent the kidney from absorbing uric acid back into the blood (blocking the function of URAT1).

 Xanthine Oxidase Inhibitors